tisljaricleo/my_cheatsheets/README.md

 # My cheatsheats

-In this repo, I collect all interesting cheatsheats.
+In this repo, I collect all my home-made cheatsheats.
 Feel free to use them!

 ## Contact and connect